Skip to main content

 If you’d like to provide specific people with permissions to see the details of your calendar entries, please follow the steps outlined below.

-1. From your Calendar folder, on the Home menu, select Share Calendar.
+1. From your Calendar (on left toolbar), on the Home menu, select Share calendar.

 1. Choose the calendar you want to share from the drop-down menu.